Koredotcom/docs/docs/xo/agentai/agent-experience/agent-realtime-coaching.md

 #### **Steps to edit a rule**

 1. Sign in to XO Platform.
-2. Click **AgentAssist **>** Experience **>** Agent Coaching**.
+2. Click **AgentAssist** > **Experience** > **Agent Coaching**.
 3. Locate the rule you want to edit–either from the displayed list or by partially entering the rule name in the **Search** box.
     1. As you enter the rule name in the **Search** box, matching rule names appear on the screen.
 4. Click the **edit** button beside a rule name that you want to edit.

+!!! note "Note"
-**Note**: Co-editing a rule is not allowed–if you edit a rule, it’s locked, and no one else can edit or delete it simultaneously.
+    Co-editing a rule is not allowed–if you edit a rule, it’s locked, and no one else can edit or delete it simultaneously.
 AgentAssist will notify you if you attempt to co-edit a rule.
 If a rule is locked for editing, but the user has not performed any editing for 15 minutes or left the Rules Configuration screen, AgentAssist unlocks the rule for editing by another user.

 ### **Deleting a Rule**